-The two courses, Math 148 and 149, consist of a review of precalculus concepts and skills needed by the student entering the regular calculus sequence (151, 152, ...).
-The purpose of the course is to prepare the student for Math 151 (Calculus).
-Math 149 introduces the basic elements of trigonometry and complex numbers.
+The two courses, Math 148 and 150, consist of precalculus concepts and skills needed by the student entering the regular calculus sequence (151, 152, ...).
+The purpose of the two courses is to prepare the student for Math 151 (calculus).

 Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally elect this course.
-Some students in the College of Agriculture and the College of Biological Sciences also elect this course.
+Some students in the College of Agriculture, Education and the College of Biological Sciences also elect this course.